Non-Reed-Solomon Type MDS Codes from Elliptic Curves: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In this paper, we have constructed several classes of MDS codes arising from elliptic curves, with lengths that exceed previously known results in most cases.
-Moreover, we have shown that some of these codes are not equivalent to any Reed�CSolomon code.
+Moreover, we have shown that some of these codes are not equivalent to any Reed-Solomon code.
 These constructions provide concrete evidence supporting the conjecture on the maximal length of MDS codes derived from elliptic curves and indicate that further insights may be gained by examining the underlying abelian group structures of the curves.

-For any $2 < k < n-2$, it appears that all the codes presented in Section~4 are inequivalent to Reed�CSolomon codes.
+For any $2 < k < n-2$, it appears that all the codes presented in Section~4 are inequivalent to Reed-Solomon codes.
 However, the Schur product alone is not sufficient to establish this result, and new techniques are required to address this problem.